Phase behavior of hard circular arcs: results

 Based on these considerations, the attitude of this work is very pragmatic.
 In analogy to previous works \cite{eppenga,india}, ${\mathcal{G}}_2(r)$ has been fitted to either an exponential or algebraic function.
 The value of $\uprho$ at which the latter fitting function seems to outperform the former fitting function is taken as the value that delimits the isotropic phase and the (quasi)nematic phase.
 This is done without claiming it as objectively supporting a phase transition of the Berezinskii--Kosterlitz-Thouless type while conceding the present impossibility to more profoundly investigate the nature of the two-dimensional nematic phase and of the transition that separates it from the isotropic phase.

-Expectedly, the effect of curving hard segments into hard infinitesimally--thin minor circular arcs is to increase the value of $\uprho$ at which the isotropic phase transforms into the (quasi)nematic phase.
 In a system of hard infinitesimally--thin minor circular arcs with $\uptheta=0.25$, the isotropic and (quasi)nematic phases are the sole phases that have been observed in the interval of values of $P$ that has been presently investigated.
 Hard infinitesimally--thin minor circular arcs with $\uptheta=0.5$ are instead sufficiently curved for another, denser and arguably more interesting, phase to succeed the (quasi)nematic phase already in the interval of values of $P$ that has been presently investigated.
 This phase transition is revealed by a bent in the equation of state and a descent in the values of $\mathtt{S}_2$ (Fig. \ref{figura1sezione1}).
 These two signs are accompanied by a significant change in the long-distance behavior of ${\mathcal{G}}_2(r)$: On going from the lower-density phase to the higher-density phase, the long-distance behavior of ${\mathcal{G}}_2(r)$ seems as if it revert to that in the isotropic phase: No remnant of a possible algebraic decay remains [Fig. \ref{figura2sezione1} (a)].
-By visually inspecting several configurations [Fig. \ref{figura2sezione1} (b, c, d)], one appreciates that the phase that spontaneously forms at larger values of $\uprho$ is the filamentary phase.
+One appreciates that the phase that spontaneously forms at larger values of $\uprho$ is the filamentary phase [Fig. \ref{figura2sezione1} (b, c, d)].
 In fact, this phase is characterised by hard infinitesimally--thin minor circular arcs tending to organise on the same semicircumference; in turn, these generated semicircular clusters file to generate filaments; in turn, these filaments tend to mutually organise side-by-side and up-side-down [Fig. \ref{figura2sezione1} (d)].
 Consistently, ${\mathcal G}_{1,\perp}^{\hat{\mathbf{u}}} (r_{\perp})$ exhibits a short-distance oscillatory behavior with a period approximately equal to $2R$ [Fig. \ref{figura2sezione1} (e)].

 It is conceivable that the filamentary phase also forms in systems of hard infinitesimally--thin minor circular arcs with $\uptheta < 0.5$ at increasingly higher density and pressure than those that have been presently investigated.